Michelle Pantoliano

-Michelle Pantoliano (born May 29, 1974 in Queens, New York City, New York, USA) is an American television host, known as former Naked News anchor (2002–2005).
+Michelle Pantoliano (born May 29, 1974 in Queens, New York City) is an American television host, known as former Naked News anchor (2002–2005).
 She is originally from New York.
 She received a Broadcast & Communications degree from the State University of New York at Oswego.

 She began her broadcast career as a radio show host in Pomona, New York.
-Soon after, she hired on as a page at NBC-TV in New York City, which she worked with CNBC's Ron Insana and Sue Herrera and also worked as a reporter for a cable television program in the New Jersey-New York area.
+Soon after, she became an NBC page in New York City, working with CNBC's Ron Insana and Sue Herrera.
+Pantoliano also worked as a reporter for 63 News, a nightly a cable television production of WMBC-TV for subscribers in the New Jersey-New York area.

+Michelle was a fully-licensed sales assistant at the Government Bonds Desk at a major securities company, for two years, on Wall Street.

 She joined Naked News in January 2002 as host of the "Entertainment" segment.
-Later on, she appeared once a week as host of the "Locker Talk" segment.
-However, these clips are rebroadcasts of segments she shot while she was an active member of the reporting team.
+Later, she appeared once a week as host of the "Locker Talk" segment, clips that are rebroadcasts of segments she shot while she was an active member of the reporting team.

+Personal life

+By June 2008, Pantoliano had a 10-month-old daughter.

 She now runs a real estate business with her husband in Florida.